Icy Sidewalk Slip-and-Fall Lawyers in New Jersey

 Proudly serving all of New Jersey

-Whether you have slipped on an icy sidewalk, outdoor walkway, parking lot, stairs, or some other walking area, do not attribute the accident to chance alone – someone may be liable for your accident!
-Contact an experienced New Jersey slip-and-fall attorney to determine whether you can recover damages in an injury claim or lawsuit.
+Whether you have slipped on an icy sidewalk, outdoor walkway, parking lot, or grocery store floor, do not attribute the fall to chance alone – someone may be liable for your accident!
+Contact an experienced New Jersey slip-and-fall attorney to determine whether you can recover for your losses in a personal injury claim.
 You may be entitled to compensation for medical expenses, lost earnings, pain and suffering, and more.

 At Lependorf & Silverstein, P.C., we provide our clients with highly personalized legal services.
-Throughout your case, our team of dedicated professionals will work closely with you to ensure that your needs are being met and that your goals are being addressed.
-Your best interest is our top priority.
+Throughout your case, our team of dedicated professionals will work closely with you to ensure that your needs are being met, and that your goals are being addressed.
 To learn more about our firm and how we can help, call (609) 240-0040.

 Click here for more verdicts and settlements.